 Jewelry Restored with ProtectaClear®

 Join the thousands of jewelry designers, manufacturers and owners that use ProtectaClear® to protect jewelry.
-Our coatings ensure that jewelry can be enjoyed and hassle free.
+Our coatings ensure that jewelry can be enjoyed and hassle-free.
 ProtectaClear® is skin-safe, anti-tarnish clear coatings, that are practically invisible, and will protect your jewelry from tarnish, oxidation and fading.
-Furthermore, the coating will make the jewelry hypoallergenic, thus help to prevent allergic reaction to metals.
+Furthermore, the coating will make the jewelry hypoallergenic, thus help to prevent an allergic reaction to metals.

 Stop Skin Allergies with our Coatings